aliasgher1996/plant-health-monitoring/README.md

   doi     = {10.3389/fpls.2025.1511651}
 }
 ```

-## Acknowledgements

-The code organisation is adapted from [pytorch-classification](https://github.com/YijinHuang/pytorch-classification) by Yijin Huang.
-The backbones come from [timm](https://github.com/huggingface/pytorch-image-models).
-The research was supported by the NRF of Korea (RS-2019-NR040079, RS-2024-00360581) and by IITP (IITP-2025-RS-2024-00439292).

 ## License

 Choose a license before publishing (for example MIT, as used by the reference repository).
 The paper itself is published under CC BY 4.0.